 Interest Paid Daily Into Your Account

-Loanpad is the only peer to peer company I know of that pays daily interest.
-This is great for people who are looking for income generation investments.
+Loanpad is the only peer to peer lending company I know of that pays daily interest.
+This is great for people who are looking for income generating investments.

 Your Funds Are Automatically Diversified Across All Loans

 When you invest money into either the Classic or Premier accounts, your money is automatically spread across all loans on the platform.
 The amounts are weighted versus the size of the loan.